Simple steps to improve your websites SEO

-- Make good use of header tags h1,h2,h3 etc. The h1 tag is the first and most important header tag and should at the most basic level describe what the page content is all about.
+- Make good use of the header tags h1,h2,h3 etc. The h1 tag is the first and foremost header tag and should at the most basic level describe what the page content is all about.
 The h1 should be from 20-70 characters long.

 <img src="three black puppies.jpg" alt="three black puppies playing on a wool rug">

-Obviously, there is far more to SEO than just this brief post but these seven points will help improve your page ranking with little effort and they should really be standard practice.
+Obviously, there is far more to SEO than just this brief post but these seven points will help improve and enhance your websites page ranking with little effort and they should really be standard practice when developing a website.